2006 dismissal of U.S. attorneys: Implementation: the U.S. attorney removal list

 Paul K. Charlton (R) U.S. Attorney for Arizona, was given a positive job performance evaluation before he was dismissed.
-He may have been fired because he had started a corruption investigation about Rick Renzi (R-AZ).
-In September 2006, it became clear that Charlton had launched an investigation of Rep. Rick Renzi, R-Ariz, over a land-swap deal.
-Attorney General Alberto Gonzales's chief of staff, Kyle Sampson, subsequently included Charlton on a list of U.S. attorneys "we now should consider pushing out."
+He may have been fired because he had started a corruption investigation into Representative Rick Renzi (R-AZ).
+In September 2006, it became clear that Charlton had launched an investigation of Renzi over a land-swap deal.
+Sampson subsequently included Charlton on a list of U.S. attorneys "we now should consider pushing out."
 Sampson made the comment in a Sept.
 13, 2006, letter to then-White House Counsel Harriet Miers.

 Carol Lam (R) U.S. Attorney for California, oversaw the investigation and conviction of Rep. Randy "Duke" Cunningham (R-CA) for corruption in military contracting.
-Congressman Darrell Issa complained (falsely) that Lam was not prosecuting illegal border crossings aggressively enough.
+Congressman Darrell Issa complained that Lam was not prosecuting illegal border crossings aggressively enough.
 On December 7, 2006, Michael A. Battle, Director of the Executive Office for US Attorneys, called Lam and notified her that she must resign no later than January 31, 2007.
 Battle instructed Lam to explain that she had decided to pursue other opportunities.
 Battle insisted that Lam had to depart in weeks, not months, and these orders were "coming from the very highest levels of government".
 Lam submitted her resignation January 16, 2007, effective February 15.

-Daniel Bogden (R) U.S. Attorney for Nevada was investigating NV Governor Jim Gibbons (R) for bribery, when Bogden was abruptly fired by George W. Bush (R) without explanation after 7 years because of a vague sense that a "stronger leader" was needed.
-His loyalty to President Bush was questioned by Kyle Sampson(R) Chief of Staff and Counselor to Attorney General Alberto Gonzales(R).
+Daniel Bogden (R) U.S. Attorney for Nevada was investigating Nevada Governor Jim Gibbons (R) for bribery, when he was fired without explanation after seven years because of a vague sense that a "stronger leader" was needed.
+His loyalty to President Bush was questioned by Sampson.

-Margaret Chiara(R) U.S. Attorney for Michigan was given a positive job evaluation in 2005, and told she was being removed to "make way" for another individual.
+Margaret Chiara (R) U.S. Attorney for Michigan was given a positive job evaluation in 2005, and told she was being removed to "make way" for another individual.
 On March 23, 2007, The New York Times reported that Chiara was told by a senior Justice Department official that she was being removed to make way for a new attorney that the Bush administration wanted to groom.
 "To say it was about politics may not be pleasant, but at least it is truthful," Chiara said.
 "Poor performance was not a truthful explanation."